brendmung/AbodeLLM/README.md

 </div>

-An offline AI assistant built for Android devices, based on open source models like LLaMA, Deepseek-R1-Qwen and SMOlLM2.
+An offline AI assistant built for Android devices, based on open source models like LLaMA, Deepseek-R1-Qwen, SMOlLM2, Qwen3, and Google Gemma3.
 It runs entirely on your device, ensuring privacy by processing everything locally.
 No internet connection is required for chat operations.

 ## ✨ Features

 - 🔒 **Offline AI Processing**: Chat without internet access.
 - 🛡️ **Privacy First**: All conversations are processed on-device.
-- 💭 **Context Awareness**: Optional feature to retain conversation context *(beta)*.
+- 💭 **Context Awareness**: Optional feature to retain conversation context.
-- ⚙️ **Adjustable Settings**: Customize response behavior and context length *(under development)*.
+- ⚙️ **Expert Mode**: Advanced settings with adjustable temperature, top-k/top-p, kv-cache and token limits.
+- 🎯 **Multiple Model Variants**: Choose from various model variants.
 - 📱 **Optimized for Mobile**: Designed to work efficiently on Android devices.

 ## 📱 Screenshots